Outliers in the spectrum of iid matrices with bounded rank perturbations: Small low rank perturbation

 The atom distribution $x$ is currently only assumed to have finite fourth moment.
 However, a standard truncation argument (using the results of \cite{BY} to control the contribution of the tail of $x$) shows that we may almost surely approximate $\frac{1}{\sqrt{n}} X_n$ to arbitrary accuracy in operator norm by an iid matrix in which the atom distribution is in fact bounded.
 As such, it will suffice to prove the lemma under the additional assumption that $x$ is bounded.
 In particular, all moments of $x$ are now finite: $\E |x|^j = O(1)$ for all fixed $j$.

 By diagonalising the covariance matrix of $\Re(x)$ and $\Im(x)$, we may assume (after a phase rotation) that $\Re(x)$ and $\Im(z)$ have zero covariance, and have variances $\sigma^2$ and $1-\sigma^2$ respectively for some $0 \leq \sigma^2 \leq 1$.
 Next, by splitting $u_n, v_n$ into real and imaginary parts and renormalising, we may assume without loss of generality that $u_n, v_n$ have real coefficients.
+Finally, by orthogonal decomposition of $v_n$, we may assume that $v_n$ is either equal to $u_n$ for all $n$, or is orthogonal to $u_n$ for all $n$.